© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section 200yds (180m) long, at Careg-y-Big is a scheduled monument protected by Historic England under reference 1006238.
 View the official record →

-Offa's Dyke is a linear earthwork monument constructed in the late eighth century under the direction of King Offa of Mercia to demarcate the border between the Anglo-Saxon kingdom and Welsh territories.
+Offa's Dyke is a linear earthwork that forms part of the eighth-century frontier between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006238.

 Offa's Dyke: section 200yds (180m) long, at Careg-y-Big is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006238.